Lycan7hropus/IoT_Manager-WEBAPP-AND-SERVER/README.md

 <h2> LOGIN PAGE </h2>
-To check how the web application works, go to the http://sandbox.ct8.pl/main.php and use this data to log in:
+To check how the web application works, go to the http://sandbox.ct8.pl/main.php and use this credentials to log in:
 <ul>
   <li>Login: HomoLupus</li>
   <li>Password: 12345</li>